Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 <code>Person::Politician</code> | <code>http://dbpedia.org/ontology/Politician</code> <code>http://www.wikidata.org/entity/Q82955</code>  <code>http://umbel.org/umbel/rc/Politician</code>
 ... | ...

-Such a mapping is necessary because of the many instances coming from DBpedia without a clearly defined type.
+Such mapping is necessary because of the many instances coming from DBpedia without a clearly defined type.
 We have extended this coverage by adding Wikidata and Umbel types in the stack.
 As the mapping to the external sources is point to point, the algorithm also considers their ontology schemas.
 For example, in order to map <code>pub:Artist</code> to <code>dbp:Artist</code> with an instance <code>dpb:Painter</code>, the algorithm examines all currently loaded ontology relations (dbpeda, wikidata, umbel class trees) and suggests the proper class from the publishing ontology.

 In cases where there is still no valid type, categorisation algorithms are used over the description to guess it.
 Thus, some incomplete but important articles from DBpedia are kept in the data source.